 Based on instructor feedback, the candidate will revise, refine, and resubmit his/her rationale for method selection.
 (MLO: B, C)

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned and the previous module/week (if not already covered in a previous quiz).
+Each quiz will cover the Textbook material for the Module: Week in which it is assigned and the previous Module: Week (if not already covered in a previous quiz).
 Quizzes 1–3 will be open-book/open-notes, contain 10 multiple-choice or true/false questions, and have a 30-minute time limit.
 Quiz 4 will be open-book/open-notes, will contain 5 multiple-choice or true/false questions and 1 essay question, and will have a 1-hour time limit.

 - The Literature Review and Theory (MLO: A)